 The Land Valuation Act (2010) Queensland provides the Valuer-General will make an annual valuation of all land in a local government area.
 This figure is then used by the Office of State Revenue to assess each landowners Land Tax (if applicable) as well as each local authority using this figure to assess your municipal rates.
 This is notice of valuation is normally issued toward the end of March each year and every Landowner has the right to object, provided it is properly made and the reasons for the objection are sound.
 We provide a two staged fee here where we charge $500 (+ GST) to have a look at the new notice and do a quick assessment to see if there are grounds for objection, and then if it agreed an objection should be lodged, we can look after this for you for an additional fee which will be agreed upon at the time and this fee will depend largely on the time involved to prepare your objection submission (Statement of Position).

 Both our Director Stuart C and our senior valuer Linda O are accredited “Specialist Retail Valuers” as per the Retail Shop Leases Act (1994) Queensland.
-The current List of Specialist Retail Valuers in Queensland can be found here: https://vrbq.qld.gov.au/registration-renewal-and-restoration/ Stuart and Linda have provided market rent advice to a number of commercial, industrial and retail tenants including fast food chains, telecommunications outlets, coffee store chains, and other retail chains.
+The current List of Specialist Retail Valuers in Queensland can be found here: https://vrbq.qld.gov.au/registration-renewal-and-restoration/ Stuart has provided market rent advice to a number of commercial, industrial and retail tenants including fast food chains, telecommunications outlets, coffee store chains, and other retail chains.
 These reports can be in the form of providing a submission for either a Landlord or Tenant, or, be appointed jointly to determine the current market rent where the two parties cannot agree between themselves.

 Australia call 07 3137 9360

 Unit 3, 8 Mowbray Terrace East Brisbane Qld 4169

 You can submit your registration, lodge a complaint or make an enquiry in person